 Like kale, spinach (scientific name Spinacia oleracea) is also an edible leaf, but it comes from the beet family.
-Spinach’s leaves are much more smoother and tender in texture than kale, and its taste is much more subtle.
+Spinach leaves are much smoother and tender in texture than kale, and their taste is much more subtle.

 As we did for kale, we will evaluate spinach’s nutritional content based on 1 portion of leafy green vegetables, in other words, 2 cups, raw:

 |Nutrients||Amounts||% Daily Value (DV) based on a 2000 calorie diet|

 |Polyunsaturated Fat||0 g||0%|